Skip to main content

 Two Execution Modes

-The orchestrator has two execution mechanisms, choosing the most appropriate one by context:
+The orchestrator has two execution mechanisms, choosing the best for each context:

 ModeSyntaxWhen to Use